ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/configuration/config.md

-paths within the combined configuration are converted to absolute paths to ensure that input paths across the initial configurations can be located from within the combined configuration - this does tie the combined configuration paths to the file system in which the simulation is run..
+paths within the combined configuration are converted to absolute paths to ensure that input paths across the initial configurations can be located from within the combined configuration - this does tie the combined configuration paths to the file system in which the simulation is run.

 ::::{dropdown} An example configuration file
 :::{literalinclude} ../../_static/ve_full_model_configuration.toml